lesaint/lesaint.github.io/content/articles/2014-08-31-how_to_make_sure_javac_is_using_a_specific_annotation_processor.md

----
-layout: post
-title: "How to make sure javac is using an annotation processor and troubleshoot when it is not"
+Title: How to make sure javac is using an annotation processor and troubleshoot when it is not
-tags:
- - Annotation Processing
- - Javac
+Tags: Annotation Processing, Javac
-categories: articles
-image:
- feature: feature_image_green.png
-redirect_from:
-  - /2014/08/31/how_to_make_sure_javac_is_using_a_specific_annotation_processor.html
-comments: true
-share: true
----

 When developing an annotation processor, one can either declare it to ```javac``` using the ```-processorpath``` command line option or with the service provider-configuration file ```META-INF/services/javax.annotation.processing.Processor```.